As if the three main sections of the LSAT weren’t hard enough, surprise: there’s a bonus round called the LSAT Experimental Section.

 In addition to these, you will have an unscored, experimental section.
 The experimental section could be:

-- A third Logical Reasoning section
+- A second Logical Reasoning section

 - A second Reading Comprehension section